 Is being a Contrarian a profitable and viable strategy?
 That’s a challenging question to answer unless you have some quantitative measure to go by and compare results to.
 There are many services out there that pull together “bullish sentiment,” from reading through market advisory services newsletters or other indicators such as volatility, open-interest, Put to Call ratios, or any such indicator which tries to “take the psychological temperature” of the market(s).
-The theory and rationale behind the notion that trading is contrary to the prevailing market opinion are that it is well known that the majority of all traders and investors lose money when they begin trading commodities or stocks; they then turn to professional sources, namely brokers and market-letter writers for advice.
-If one could then measure the sentiment among the respective advisory services and brokers influencing trader’s activities, one would have a pretty good idea of the psychological state of the market.
+The theory and rationale behind the notion that trading is contrary to the prevailing market opinion are that it is well known that most traders and investors lose money when they begin trading commodities or stocks; they then turn to professional sources, namely brokers and market-letter writers, for advice.
+If one could then measure the sentiment among the respective advisory services and brokers influencing traders’ activities, one would have a pretty good idea of the psychological state of the market.
 If you can determine that the majority, by a large percentage (over 80%)- are “bullish,” then it could stand to reason that – everyone is on the same side of the boat, and if everyone’s on the same side of the boat it will usually tip over or capsize– as there is no one left to buy.

 - There are two ways a CTA / Money Manager will use the bullish consensus indicator: as a contrarian trend tool and also as a trend-following method.
 When they take a contrarian trade, they are always going “opposite” to the prevailing market trend and sentiment.
 Rules of thumb: They can place a contrarian trade whenever the Bullish consensus exceeds 80% or is less than 30%.
 They may use the indicator for non-contrarian, trend-following trades between these two extremes.
 In short, when the consensus is at its extremes, they trade against the trend; when the consensus is mixed or hovering around the middle area, they take trades that go with the trend.